Snake Avoidance Training for Dogs (ABN: 52 149 310 976) Booking Terms & Conditions

 Temperament Requirements Your dog must be very forward going, inquisitive of new environments and new people.

 To successfully complete our snake avoidance training program, a dog must be motivated to explore and investigate the training environment.
 Food treats are used to motivate hungry dogs to explore during the sessions.
-If we notice prior to the training commencing that your dog is inhibited, timid, shy or reluctant to explore, we will discuss the situation with you and offer an 80% refund (travel fees are non-refundable, if applied).
+If we notice prior to the training commencing that your dog is inhibited, timid, shy, codependent with another dog or reluctant to explore, we will discuss the situation with you and offer an 80% refund (travel fees are non-refundable, if applied).
 If you choose to waive this refund we will continue your dog in the program and deliver the training to the predetermined schedule; however, if your dog remains inhibited and refuses to seek food or approach the reptiles provided, no refund can be given as both time and opportunity have been given to the dog.
 If we require you to stand with our dog trainer to give your dog emotional support in the event it is nervous, please be patient.
 Our program revolves around your dog’s discovery and self-learning.

 Please bear in mind that we have a schedule to keep to.
 Each dog has a set time limit for each portion of the training.
 It is important that we keep to these time limits for the welfare of the snakes being used.
 It is also likely that we will have other bookings running after yours, so it is important we do not run over time.